Mary S. Cummins

 Mary S. Cummins (Slemons; 1854–1894) was a 19th-century American educator who was also the leader of various religious, social reform, and teachers' organizations.
 She served as president of the Synodical Missionary Society, the Montana State Teachers' Association, and the Montana State Woman's Christian Temperance Union (WCTU).

 Early life and education

 Mary Stuart Slemons was born in Jonesborough, Tennessee, May 31, 1854.
 She was of Pennsylvania Dutch origin, but her ancestors, both maternal and paternal, were for a long time residents of the South.
 Her father, William C. Slemons (d.
 1887), a native of Tennessee, married Miss Maria Dosser, also of that State.
 They reared a family of seven children, Cummins being the fourth born.
 The father was by trade a tanner and was engaged in that business all his life.
 He was an Elder in the Presbyterian Church.

-Cummins was reared and educated to graduation at 16 years of age in her native town.
-Ambitious to go beyond the academic course, she pushed her way, by her own efforts, to graduating with a full diploma from the Augusta Female Seminary (now, Mary Baldwin University), Staunton, Virginia.
+Cummins was reared and educated in her native town, graduating at the age of sixteen.
+Seeking to continue her studies beyond the standard academic course, she pursued further education through her own efforts and obtained a full diploma from the Augusta Female Seminary (now, Mary Baldwin University), Staunton, Virginia.